Baseball Ethics: Now THIS Is Cheating…

 Clint still has his screen presence and charm, which is fortunate, because the central character, Earl Stone, is a selfish jerk.
 His toxic personal habits don’t seem so bad when the victims are drug smugglers, but when, early in the movie, he skips his daughter’s wedding without warning because he’d rather be at a sales convention partying with his colleagues, it is hard to care what happens to him.

 We quickly learn that this betrayal was characteristic of Earl, and that he rationalizes them all, arguing that he was absent from his family to provide for them, and is blameless.
 It’s clearly a lie: his family bores him, and he does exactly what he wants to do, always.
-Sometimes he helps people and is randomly kind, as when we see him pause in one of his drug runs to help a couple stranded on the road.
+Sometimes Earl helps people and is randomly kind, as when we see him pause in one of his drug runs to help a couple stranded on the road.
 Other times, he doesn’t give a damn.

-When a family argument breaks out as he attempts to attend his grand-daughter’s bridal shower, a guest overhears that Earl has lost his home and business (that’s really why he showed up at his granddaughter’s place, that and the fact that she was the only family member still on speaking terms with him) and gives him a phone number.
+When a family argument breaks out as he attempts to attend his grand-daughter’s bridal shower, a guest overhears that Earl has lost his home and business (that’s really why he showed up at his granddaughter’s place—that and the fact that she was the only family member still on speaking terms with him) and gives him a phone number.
 These people will pay him well just for driving, Earl is told.
 Continue reading

 Ethics Quote Of The Month: Ann Althouse